 Hebrews 10:25 by Aaron Budjen (mentions how those who have been beaten down by a legalistic system want and need to take a break from assembling together) [offsite link; scroll down to Heb.
 10:25]

-It is encouraging to know that when we turn to God and place our faith in the Lord Jesus Christ who died for all our sins (past, present and future), we have assurance of eternal life now.
+It is encouraging to know that when we turn to God and place our faith in the Lord Jesus Christ who died for the complete forgiveness of all our sins, we have assurance of eternal life now.
 (I John 5:13) To teach otherwise is to deny the finality of the cross.

 Leaders of totalistic religious groups redefine grace, salvation and faith.
 "License to sin" is covered in several places on our site; i. e., our critique of Mystery of the Ages, Chapter 6, "GRACE."

 Verse by verse teaching through the book of Hebrews (Hebrews 6:4-6 is covered in Message 24; Hebrews 10:26-27 is covered in Message 42; excellent studies by Aaron Budjen) [offsite link]